 It is important to note that prevention of sexual harassment and the creation of a safe work environment is the responsibility of the employer.
 Clear policies should be put in place stating that sexual harassment of any kind will not be tolerated and that harassers will be disciplined or terminated.
-Unfortunately, national studies indicate that more than 70% of U.S. workplaces do not have institutional policies to address workplace violence, including sexual harassment [26].
-Employees should have clear instructions for reporting, if need be, and retaliation against employees who file a report should not be tolerated [5; 21; 27].
+Employees should have clear instructions for reporting, if need be, and retaliation against employees who file a report should not be tolerated [5; 16; 18].

-If one experiences or witnesses sexual harassment in one's place of work, there are several things that can be done to stop the behavior and/or protect oneself [11; 13; 21]:
+If an individual experiences or witnesses sexual harassment in a place of work, there steps that may be appropriate to take, including [17; 8]:

 - It is important that the victim of sexual harassment not blame her- or himself.
-The blame should be put on the harasser. - The victim should report the offending behavior to a superior or otherwise follow the grievance system that the employer has in place.
+The blame should be put on the harasser. - The victim should report the offending behavior to a superior or otherwise follow the grievance system that the employer has in place. - If possible, document all incidents of sexual harassment, including when it occurred, what happened, what was said or implied, and who was present.

-- If possible, document all incidents of sexual harassment, including when it occurred, what happened, what was said or implied, and who was present. - The victim should make clear to the harasser that his or her behavior, speech, or actions are unwelcome and must stop.
+- The victim should make clear to the harasser that his or her behavior, speech, or actions are unwelcome and must stop.
 This may feel uncomfortable to the victim, but it is often the most effective strategy.
 If a face-to-face discussion is too difficult or dangerous, the victim may choose to send an e-mail or memo to the harasser outlining the incidents and explaining her or his feelings. - If one feels comfortable, one may confide in a friend, family member, or coworker.
 This may help to reduce stress and receive support.
 Additionally, one may learn that he or she has not been the only one to experience sexual harassment from a particular harasser and a plan to report may be made. - Seeking counseling may help reduce stress related to the sexual harassment. - If the victim belongs to a union, it may be effective to report the harassment directly to the labor union.

-If the employer has not effectively stopped the harassment, has not taken the complaint seriously, the sexual harassment has continued, or the victim has experienced retaliation after filing their complaint, the victim may then choose to report the harassment to the Illinois Department of Human Rights or file a civil lawsuit under Title VII of the Civil Rights Act of 1964.
+If the employer has not effectively stopped the harassment, has not taken the complaint seriously, the sexual harassment has continued, or the victim has experienced retaliation after filing their complaint, the victim may then choose to report the harassment to the Illinois Department of Human Rights or file a civil lawsuit under Title VII of the Civil Rights Act of 1964 [2; 15; 16].